 60-cell panels are typically around 66” x 40” and weigh around 40 pounds.
 Whereas 72-cell panels tend to be around the same width but an extra foot in length.
 They weigh in at around 48 pounds.

 These differences may not sound like much.
-But if you’re employing a crew to carry and position panels, they become quite costly.
+But if you’re employing a crew to carry solar panels up to someone's roof, they're likely to become quite costly.

 - 60-cell panels provide greater design flexibility.